JefeThePug/Zorak-Coding-Challenges/README.md

 - **Progress Tracking**: The application tracks user progress, enabling them to see which challenges they have completed.
 - **Obfuscation**: Challenge identifiers are obfuscated to add an extra layer of engagement and mystery.
 - **Dynamic Content**: The challenges and their solutions are stored in a MongoDB database, allowing for easy updates and modifications.
+- **Admin Dashboards**: Administrative API endpoints to allow CRUD operations to be performed on the database via a GUI in the browser.

 ## Getting Started